6–10 hours per PRD. Fix that.

 How does AI help prevent PRD failures?

-AI PRD tools like Scriptonia generate all 10 sections by default — including edge cases and acceptance criteria, which are the sections most commonly skipped in manual PRDs.
+AI PRD tools like Scriptonia generate all 10 sections by default, including edge cases and acceptance criteria, which are the sections most commonly skipped in manual PRDs.
 Systematic coverage of all sections is the primary quality mechanism.
 The PM review then focuses on accuracy rather than coverage, which is a faster and higher-quality review process.

-Turn your next idea into a production-ready PRD in under 30 seconds.
-No account required to start.
+Turn any idea into a production-ready PRD in under 30 seconds.
+No account.
+No credit card.
+No more 6-hour document sessions.